Things to do in Kyoto Downtown

 If you are traveling from Umeda Station to Kawaramachi, I strongly suggest you travel in style and take the Kyo-Train.
 While only running on weekends, the Kyo-Train is a great way of experiencing a traditional Japanese atmosphere.
 Each cart of the train offers a different feeling, from blooming orchids in carts 1 and 2, to a classic tatami filled Kyoto townhouse theme in carts 3 and 4.

-Three Recommended Attractions in Downtown Kyoto
+Four Recommended Attractions in Downtown Kyoto

 From delicious local cuisine to historic Kyoto streets, downtown Kyoto has a little something for everyone.

 The 700-year old Nishiki Market is a feast for the eyes and the stomach!
 It is a 5-block long shopping street lined with over 100 hundred different shops and restaurants all selling different types of Japanese food from dried seafood to traditional Japanese confectionary.
-It is pleasant but busy experience, and while the street is somewhat narrow, you’ll have a great time walking through it.
+It is a pleasant but busy experience, and while the street is somewhat narrow, you’ll have a great time walking through it.
 Most of the restaurants here specialize in one particular type of food, so you are sure to find something you will enjoy.
 Some even offer free samples, which is great for those who wish to try something new!
 Eating food while walking is frowned upon in Japan, so make sure you enjoy your tasty food inside or in front of the establishments.
 Entering Nishiki Market is free, and it is only a 2-minute walk away from Kawaramachi Station.

 Opening Hours: Varies between stores but is typically 9:00 to 18:00